GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 ./testCosette.sh Examples/Cosette/Buckets/linkedlist/bug/linkedlist_bug_3.js
 ```

-All of the bugs are causes by the library treating non-integer indexing incorrectly; we explain the bug found by the first test in detail, the remaining two are analogous.
+All of the bugs are caused by the library treating non-integer indexing incorrectly; we explain the bug found by the first test in detail, the remaining two are analogous.
 For the first test, the failing model is as follows:

 ```
 Assert failed with argument